sanyadita/LG-Quick-Settings/README.md

 Was tested on LG G3 Dual and LG G3s.

 **P.S.** *Next version will have customization menu.
 So user will be able to choose items color and order.*

+All your remarks and suggestionы you can send to sannydita@gmail.com